negbook/scaleforms/README.md

 [INSTALLATION]

 add this line to your server.cfg
-set IsUtilForLocalScript in scaleform.lua to true if you want to use it as a util or false if you want to call as Events Usage

 ```
 start scaleforms